kitwaicloud/kitwaicloud.github.io/jupyter/jupyter.md

-# Connect to Jupyter Notebook
+# Do Machine Learning with Jupyter Notebook

 Jupyter is a common web-based notebook for users to interactively write python programs together with documents.
 In our demo Spark cluster template, Jupyter has been pre-configured to connect to the Spark cluster.